ompl/ompl/doc/dox/benchmark.md

-# How to benchmark planners
+# How to Benchmark Planners

 OMPL contains a ompl::Benchmark class that facilitates solving a motion planning problem repeatedly with different planners, different samplers, or even differently configured versions of the same planning algorithm.
 Below, we will describe how you can use this class.